simple-http/simple-http/README.md

 );
 ```

 Will create a HTTP client, perform a `GET` with an `Accept` header and populate a simple `HttpResponse` object.
 Simple-HTTP currently wraps the [Apache HTTP client](http://hc.apache.org/) but does so in a API agnostic way.
-Think of it as a smaller, simpler API to using Apache with less boiler plate.
+Think of it as a smaller, simpler way to use Apache without all the boiler plate code.

 See this [blog post](http://baddotrobot.com/blog/2012/06/10/http-simple/) for an overview.